FORMULATION AND PREPARATION OF TRANSDERMAL PATCHES OF GLIMIPRIDE PART -2HTML Full Text

 The result has been expressed as mean± SD (n=3)

 TABLE 11: EFFECT OF STORAGE ON THE PARTICLE SIZE, ZETA POTENTIAL AND PERCENTAGE ENTRAPMENT EFFICIENCY AT 45 ± 2 ºC

 |1||Particle size||109 ± 2.01||115 ± 3.52||132 ± 1.24||154 ± 2.35||166 ± 0.56|

 |2||Zeta potential||-27.5 ± 1.8||-28 ± 1.2||-30 ± 3.1||-30 ± 3.6||-32 ± 2.33|

 |3||Entrapment efficiency||63.53 ± 4.5||60.43 ± 2.2||57.32 ± 1.2||54.21 ± 5.1||51.73 ± 1.2|

-The present research work could be concluded as successful development of solid lipid particles of an antidiabetic drug Glimepiride using solid lipid (tristearin) and co-lipid (soya lecithin) by solvent-evaporation method.
-The Glimepiride loaded SLNs presented a suitable particle size, zeta potential polydispersity index, entrapment efficiency and in-vitro drug release.
-The SEM and TEM images also revealed the formation of SLNs in nano-sized spherical particles with smooth surface.
-The SLNs were more stable at 4 °C than 45 °C, the particle size increased more with decrease in entrapment efficiency at 45 °C than 4 °C.
+The present research work could be concluded as successful development of solid lipid particles of an anti-diabetic drug Glimepiride using solid lipid (tristearin) and co-lipid (soya lecithin) by the solvent evaporation method.
+The Glimepiride loaded SLNs presented a suitable particle size, zeta potential polydispersity index, entrapment efficiency, and in-vitro drug release.
+The SEM and TEM images also revealed the formation of SLNs in nano-sized spherical particles with a smooth surface.
+The SLNs were more stable at 4 °C than 45°C; the particle size increased more with a decrease in entrapment efficiency at 45°C than 4°C.

 - The research work can be further continued for release profile using blends of different lipid carriers for making SLNs more stable.